researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 ## Transactions

 Needs can have an interaction with each other and at some point engage in a transaction.
 For instance this could be initiated by an agreement between the Needs.
 Ratings could be applied to these transactions if the Need owners agree on that.
+So after the transaction completed and a rating process was agreed on before, the ratings by the participants can be submitted.
+The system has to make sure that the submited ratings are counted for all participants even though the rating turns out to be bad for one or both sides.

 ## Certify Transactions